 For Aviation Maintenance Technician Apprentice Students.
 Provides intermediate level understanding of engine components, accessories, and their operating principles.
 Prepares students for the FAA AMT Power plant Knowledge Examination.

 Includes maneuvers such as steep power turns, steep spirals, slow flight, lazy eights, pylon eights, and chandelles.
 Includes commercial cross-country, instrument flying skills, and emergency procedures.
 Prepares students for the required FAA Commercial Pilot Airplane Practical Test.
-May be delivered online.
-Course fee of $14,110 for flight applies.
+Graded credit / no-credit.
+Course fee of $17,890 for flight applies.

 Teaches pilots how to assess various flight situations and take the appropriate action to avoid or recover from any in-flight unusual attitude scenario, includes training not covered by commercial flight courses such as situations involving wake turbulence, wind shear, mountain waves and other wind flow patterns, as well as instrument or control system failure and pilot error may produce unusual attitudes beyond those experience in normal flight.
 Presented in three phases: for the experience level of the 1) Private Pilot Student, 2) Instrument Pilot Student, 3) Commercial Pilot Student and for the Certified Flight Instructor Student.Course enhances overall pilot skill and increases confidence in all flight conditions.
 May be repeated for a maximum of 2 credits toward graduation.